-Let’s start with Shining Clubmoss, (AKA Shining Firmoss), which I found today mixed in with a stand of the more common ground cedar.
+Today, I was excited about finding Shining Firmoss, or Shining Clubmoss, mixed in with a stand of the more common ground cedar.

 Wikipedia describes this unusual plant as follows:

-The roots of shining clubmoss grow from a creeping, branching, underground rhizome.
+The roots of this plant grow from a creeping, branching, underground rhizome.

 Its habitat includes rich, acid soils in cool, moist coniferous and mixed hardwood forests, bog and stream edges, and hillsides.
 They occasionally grow on cliffs and ledges and on shady, mossy, acidic sandstone.